 If you think you may have a Learning Disability, please make an appointment with a DRC Counselor at 707-468-3031.
-Students may be referred the Learning Disabilities Specialist, who will discuss your situation with you in greater detail.
+Students may be referred to the Learning Disabilities Specialist, who will discuss your situation with you in greater detail.
 If a Learning Disability is suspected, testing will be arranged.
 There is no charge for this testing, but the total process takes two or three appointments and approximately six hours of testing.

-The following lab only options are also available:
+The following lab options are also available:

 - LRS 23 — Learning Skills Laboratory.
 This is a .5 (1.5 hours a week) or 1 (3 hours a week) unit course.